percona/tokudb-backup-plugin/README.md

 set tokudb_backup_dir='/tmp/backup105';
 ```

-# Monitor progress
+# Monitoring progress

-The Tokutek hot backup updates the processlist state with progress information while it is running.
+Percona TokuBackup updates the processlist state with progress information while it is running.

-# Throttle the backup write rate
+# Throttling the backup write rate

 The ```tokudb_backup_throttle``` variable imposes an upper bound on the write rate of the TokuDB backup.
 Units are bytes per second.
 Default is no upper bound.

 # Variables

 ## tokudb_backup_plugin_version
 * name:tokudb_backup_plugin_version
 * readonly:true